mkosir/typescript-style-guide/README.md

   - #### Constants
     `PRODUCT_ID`
   - #### Object constants
-    Singular, capitalized with const assertion and satisfying type (if there is one).
+    Singular, capitalized with const assertion and optionally satisfies type (if there is one).
     ```ts
     const ORDER_STATUS = {
       pending: "pending",